 - Risk tolerance.
 This aspect measures the degree of risk an investor is willing to take to achieve an investment goal.
 Financial professionals will often gauge this with a questionnaire about investment scenarios.
-For example, knowing how you may react if stock prices were to fall 20% over one month helps determine your tolerance for risk.
+For example, knowing how you may react if stock prices were to fall 20% over one month helps determine your

 - Time horizon.
 This is how long you plan to hold your investments.
 For example, if you are 40 years old today and want to retire and begin making withdrawals from your investments at age 60, your time horizon is 20 years.

 When investors are building a portfolio of investments, one of the primary goals is to end up with a diversified mix of two or three of the main investment asset types.